 The safety of our employees and contractors is critically important to Endeavour.
-Constant attention to safety is particularly important in the mining industry, especially underground hazards.
-Eliminating these hazards and manner in their workplace.
+Constant attention to safety is particularly important in the mining industry, especially underground operations, which pose numerous safety hazards.
+Eliminating these hazards and minimizing risks of accidents and injuries make our employees and contractors act in a more safe, confident and productive manner in their workplace.